Lecturer: Dr Susana Gomes

 Commitment: 30 lectures

-Prerequisites: This module uses material from many of the Core 1st and 2nd year modules, particularly MA231 Vector Analysis, MA244 Analysis III and MA250 Introduction to PDE.
+Prerequisites: This module uses material from many of the Core 1st and 2nd year modules, particularly MA259 Multivariable Calculus, MA244 Analysis III and MA250 Introduction to PDE.
 Although not prerequisites MA3G7 Functional analysis Functional Analysis l and MA3G1 Theory of PDEs are excellent companion courses.

 This module addresses the mathematical theory of discretization of partial differential equations (PDEs) which is one of the most important aspects of modern applied mathematics.
 Because of the ubiquitous nature of PDE based mathematical models in biology, finance, physics, advanced materials and engineering much of mathematical analysis is devoted to their study.
 The complexity of the models means that finding formulae for solutions is impossible in most practical situations.
 This leads to the subject of computational PDEs.
 On the other hand, the understanding of numerical solution requires advanced mathematical analysis.
 A paradigm for modern applied mathematics is the synergy between analysis, modelling and computation.
 This course is an introduction to the numerical analysis of PDEs which is designed to emphasise the interaction between mathematical theory and numerical methods.